PreritKhandelwal98/ChatApp/README.md

    npm install
    ```

-3. Create a `.env` file in the `backend` directory and add the following environment variables:
+3. Create a `.env` file in the `server` directory and add the following environment variables:
    ```env
    PORT=5000
    MONGO_URI=your_mongo_db_connection_string